Banidja/domain-tld-validator/README.md

 # Domain TLD Validator

-A simple package to validate domain TLDs.
+This package provides a simple function to validate domain names based on general domain formatting rules and Top-Level Domain (TLD) verification.
+It checks whether a given domain is correctly formatted and contains a valid TLD.

 ## Installation